 TAC7 is a physical material scanner for X-Rite’s TAC Ecosystem.
 It scans real physical material samples to produce highly accurate digital material definitions.
 Next, users use the PANTORA™ Material Hub, a software system connecting digital material input sources to output destinations.
 AxF (Appearance Exchange Format) is the file data format from TAC7 and sends that to the PANTORA Material Hub.
-As a vendor neutral format, the color and material data is accessed through most major product lifecycle management (PLM) software systems.
+As a vendor-neutral format, the color and material data are accessed through most major product lifecycle management (PLM) software systems.

 Windows and Linux with Mac Coming